Uclusion/uclusion-blog/_posts/2021-08-28-2-code-factory.md

 was **done** and might not be touched again for decades.
 There was some common infrastructure and skills between projects that could be extended but no open source to keep those tools alive.

-Now 18 years ago working for an IT department, Scrum would have been a big step up.
+Now 18 years ago working for an IT department, any modern process would have been a big step up.
 We would have had a more cohesive team, knowledge of the projects, and more interaction with the customer to reduce the product owner bottleneck.

 ## SaaS is not an IT department
 Militaries have a saying, "Generals always fight the last war", and in economics it's "Economists fight the last depression".
 In software development process we are all primed to win the limited engagement, single customer interactions of decades ago just as SaaS is making them obsolete.

-Why would engineers believe the same system that works for limited engagement, single customer could be extended _without modification_ to unlimited engagement, masses of customers?
+Why would engineers believe the same system that works for limited engagement, single customer can be extended _without modification_ to unlimited engagement, masses of customers?
 Unfortunately, I was, for many years, one of the engineers swallowing this canard.

-In retrospect even the nomenclature should have given it away; you can't endlessly sprint!
-Product owner is similarly incomprehensible in the face of unlimited engagement.
+Product owner is incomprehensible in the face of unlimited engagement.
 At Stanford one guy was struggling to interface with even one customer, but now the product owner is expected to generate all ideas, forever, for the team to satisfy an ever-increasing base of customers.

 But suppose even the product owners were capable of this impossible feat.
 Never ending means the infrastructure that